rbind/cheap_shots/content/post/reasons-to-live.md

 ---

 At my darkest point, a single question dominated my thinking.
 Why continue to exist?
 Why continue consuming resources?
 I hope sharing how I answered those questions will help someone else, and perhaps, strengthen my own connection to life[^life].

+When I discussed these with a friend, she was surprised that the issue was not one of pure emotion.
+And certainly the darkest times are ones of low mood, feelings of worthlessness and despair.
+Feelings, not logical arguments.
+Nonetheless logical arguments were the weapons I chose to deploy against these feelings.
+By searching for bedrock reasons why I should continue in the face of the worst storm of emotional anguish, I did.
+Continue, that is.

 Check quote: